bluegenes/2022-paper-protein-kmers/manuscript.md

 As protein sequence is more conserved than the underlying DNA sequence, protein-based comparisons have long been the gold-standard approach across larger evolutionary distances [@blast;@diamond].
 Protein-based metagenomics taxonomic classification approaches typically have increased sensitivity relative to nucleotide methods [@breit_classif;@mmseqs_tax;@catbat;@meganlr;@kaiju;@mash_screen].
 Whole-proteome relatedness indices such as Amino Acid Identity (AAI) can be used to determine whether uncharacterized sequences belong to known taxonomic groups or represent truly novel sequence.
+AAI has been shown to be a robust measure of overall pairwise relatedness even for highly incomplete datasets, such as those comprised of only ~4% of the genome or 100 genes [@doi:10.1128/AEM.01398-06;@doi:10.1038/ismej.2017.113].
+AAI is most useful when nucleotide comparisons are not longer robust, typically less than ~80% nucleotide identity.
 As we continue to sequence more of the biosphere, there remains a need for fast and accurate alignment-free sequence comparison tools with protein-level sensitivity.

 Alignment-free methods using k-mers, short sequences of length k, can quickly compare and classify metagenomic datasets particularly when used with subsampling methods such as MinHash [@mash] and FracMinHash [@sourmash_gather].